NovaMods/nova-renderer/readme.md

 Nova uses [vcpkg](https://github.com/Microsoft/vcpkg) for dependency management.
 You need to install it on your system PATH.
 Once `vcpkg` is on your path, run the appropriate setup script for your platform - run `setup-windows.ps1` from Powershell on Windows, run `setup-linux.sh` from Bash on Linux.
 This will install almost all of Nova's dependencies

 Install the LunarG Vulkan SDK.
-Use the latest SDK for Vulkan 1.1
+Use the latest SDK for Vulkan 1.1.
+If you are on linux you must add `VULKAN_SDK` to your environment, pointing to the installation root of the package, most likely `/usr`.

 Generate your compiler's build files from the CMake project.
 We recommend creating your build files in a `build` directory in the root of your local Nova Renderer repository.
 Be sure to pass CMake the `vcpkg` toolchain file, or your CMake will be very sad.
 An example: